 - Smelly grout

+Clean tiles can boost employee morale, establish a set of high standards and create a positive first impression for new employees, clients and guests.
 Restore the life of your tile and grout by treating it with high-alkaline chemicals.
 Scrub the floor using high-powered steam flow followed by immediate vacuuming.
 Rinse the floor with water.
-Professional grout dyeing can help your tiles look brand new.

 13. Wipe Windows and Exterior Signs